-- Competitive Pricing.
 Competitive pricing is great for products that are hard to differentiate from competitors.
 These prices are based on an established market price for a product or service.
 The key player in the market often sets the price that smaller companies inevitably follow.
 It’s like a game of follow the leader.

 Be careful with this method.
 The “plus” refers to the figure that must cover all overhead and generate percentage of profit required.
 This creates a profit margin.

 Alternatively, overpricing products can also turn customers away.
 Yes, you have costs to cover, but customers are always looking at competitor prices.
 Find the sweet spot in-between.

-- Demand Price.
 Demand pricing involves a combination of volume and profit.
 Products sold at different prices through different sources are priced based on demand.
 For example, a retailer pays more per unit because they are not able to sell as great a quantity as a wholesaler.

 For example, if the cost of a t-shirt is $20 and the selling price is $30, the markup is $10.
 But if you throw in the incentive of a coupon, customers will be likely to spend twice the money.